katis/phaser-collab/README.md

 ## Browser refresh

-If you want to refresh the browser with a keyboard shortcut in VSCode, there are tasks `refresh-x` in `.vscode/tasks.json`, which you can bind to with:
+If you want to refresh the browser with a keyboard shortcut in VSCode, there are tasks `refresh-x` in `.vscode/tasks.json`, which you can bind to by adding a keyboard shortcut to your VSCode settings:

 ```json
 {